 Add the leeks, garlic, and radishes to the Dutch oven.
 Cook over medium heat, stirring often, until the leeks and radishes are just tender, 6–8 minutes.
 Add the broth and bring to a simmer.

 Nestle the chicken in the veggies, skin-side up; cover and simmer over medium-low heat for 5 minutes.
 Toss asparagus on top, cover, and cook another 5–7 minutes until an instant-read thermometer inserted into the thickest piece of chicken registers 165°.
 Stir the lemon juice and herbs into the sauce and serve.

-Recipe was published in the Holiday 2016 / Winter 2017 issue of Edible Ohio Valley.
+Recipe was published in the Spring 2017 issue of Edible Ohio Valley.
 By Joy Kramer-Arndts.
 Photography by Julie Kramer